cgoliver/rnaglib/docs/source/tasks.rst

 	test_set = task.dataset.subset(test_ind)

 Here you go, these splits are now ready to be used by your model of choice and can for example be passed to a `DataLoader`.
+For an example of a model trainig on these splits have a look at this  `simple model <https://github.com/cgoliver/rnaglib/blob/master/rnaglib/tasks/models/binding_site_model.py>`_.

 Tutorial 2: Creating a new task
 -------